Lemon Ginger Cayenne Wellness Shots with Manuka Honey

 Cayenne Lemon Ginger Shots Ingredients Infographic.

 • Ginger – Fresh ginger root.
-Its strong almost spicy flavor is what packs so much flavor into these ginger shots.
-You can peel the ginger or not, the juice will be strained either way.
+Its strong almost spicy flavor is what packs so much flavor into these ginger cayenne shots.
+You can peel or not peel the ginger, either way, the juice will be strained.

 • Lemon – Since we’re using a blender you don’t have to juice the lemons beforehand.
 Just cut off the peel then toss the whole lemon into the blender.
 Fresh lemon juice will give the best flavor and the most benefits, and it pairs so well the flavor of ginger.